-The Board approved position classifications and salary ranges for all Investment Division positions on January 15, 2019.
-The Board approved the position assignment and compensation for Investment Division staff on March 19, 2019.
 The CIO shall present any alterations to the position classifications and any salary changes to the Board for its approval.

 Compensation for Investment Division positions may not be increased in each fiscal year by more than 10%.
-For positions that do not involve discretion over investment-related decisions, the Board of Trustees may not set compensation that exceeds compensation for providing comparable services in other State employment.
-For positions that involve discretion over investment-related decision, compensation may not be adjusted by cost-of-living adjustments or merit increases payable to other State employees.
+For positions that do not involve discretion over investment-related decisions, the Board of Trustees has the authority to set compensation but may not set compensation that exceeds compensation for providing comparable services in other State employment.
+For positions that involve discretion over investment-related decisions, compensation may not be adjusted by cost-of-living adjustments or merit increases payable to other State employees.
 Additionally, the Board of Trustees may not grant any compensation increases to Investment Division staff in a fiscal year in which State employees are subject to a furlough.

-Investment Division Staff Financial Incentive Program
+D. Investment Division Staff Financial Incentive Program